Shane (film): Plot

 Shane, a laconic but skilled gunfighter with a mysterious past, rides into an isolated valley in the sparsely settled Wyoming Territory in 1889.
 A drifter, he is hired as a farmhand by hardscrabble rancher Joe Starrett, who is homesteading with his wife, Marian, and their young son, Joey.
 Starrett tells Shane that a war of intimidation is being waged on the valley's settlers.
 Though they have claimed their land legally under the Homestead Acts, a ruthless cattle baron, Rufus Ryker, has hired various rogues and henchmen to harass them and force them out of the valley.

 Shane goes to town alone to buy supplies at Grafton's, a general store with an adjacent saloon.
-Shane enters the saloon where Ryker's men are drinking and orders a soda pop for Joey.
+Shane enters the saloon, where Ryker's men are drinking, and orders a soda pop for Joey.
 Chris Calloway, one of Ryker's men, ridicules and taunts Shane by throwing his drink on him, but Shane ignores him and leaves.
-On Shane's next trip to town with the Starretts and other homesteaders, he defeats Calloway, and then he and Starrett win a bar room brawl against most of Ryker's other men.
+On Shane's next trip to town with the Starretts and other homesteaders, he fights and defeats Calloway, and then he and Starrett win a bar room brawl against most of Ryker's other men.
 Ryker promises the next fight will be with guns.
 Ryker hires Jack Wilson, an unscrupulous and notoriously skilled gunfighter.
 Joey admires Shane, much to his mother's chagrin, after Shane demonstrates his shooting skills.

-Frank "Stonewall" Torrey, a hot-tempered ex-Confederate homesteader, is taunted and forced to draw his gun by Wilson, who then shoots Torrey dead outside the saloon.
-At Torrey's funeral, the settlers discuss abandoning their struggle and leaving the valley; but after witnessing one of their homesteads being destroyed in a fire set by Ryker's men, they find new resolve to continue the fight.
+Frank "Stonewall" Torrey, a hot-tempered ex-Confederate homesteader, is taunted into drawing his gun by Wilson, who then shoots Torrey dead outside the saloon.
+At Torrey's funeral, the settlers discuss abandoning their struggle and leaving the valley, but after witnessing one of their homesteads being destroyed in a fire set by Ryker's men, they find new resolve to continue the fight.
+Ryker concludes Starrett is primarily responsible for their resolve.

 With the purpose of killing him, Ryker invites Starrett to a meeting at the saloon, ostensibly to negotiate a settlement.
-Calloway, no longer loyal to Ryker, warns Shane of the double-cross.
+Calloway, no longer loyal to Ryker, warns Shane of the double cross.
 Resolved to protect Starrett from an ambush, Shane intervenes, even knocking Starrett unconscious to save him.
 Shane rides to town with Joey following on foot to watch the fight.
 Shane kills Wilson, Ryker, and Ryker's brother, but is injured.
 Outside, Shane sees Joey, who notices that Shane is bleeding.
-In an iconic closing scene, Shane bids farewell and rides off into the valley, ignoring Joey's desperate cries of "Shane, come back!"
-Eventually the boy is heard calling “Bye, Shane!” as his hero disappears over the hills.
+Shane bids farewell and rides out of the valley, ignoring Joey's desperate cries of "Shane!
+Come back!"